clusterio/clusterio/docs/writing-plugins.md

     }

-For the instance plugin it's exactly the same except "Master" is replaced with "Instance", and for the clusterctl plugin "Control" is used.
+For the instance plugin it's exactly the same except "Master" is replaced with "Instance", and for the clusterioctl plugin "Control" is used.
 The available hooks that you can override are documented in the base class [in lib/plugin.js](/packages/lib/plugin.js).